If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

 The benefits of a pellet stove or insert are numerous, but here are five of our favorites:

-• Efficiency — Pellet products sold in the U.S. are EPA-certified to meet specific qualifications for emissions and efficiency.
-Harman and Quadra-Fire stoves, in particular, are so efficient, there’s very little ash to clean up afterward.
+- Efficiency — Pellet products sold in the U.S. are EPA-certified to meet specific qualifications for emissions and efficiency.
+Harman and Quadra-Fire stoves, in particular, are so efficient there’s very little ash to clean up afterward.

-• Dependability — Pellet stoves are highly reliable and long-lasting.
+- Dependability — Pellet stoves are highly reliable and long lasting.
 When properly maintained, a stove can last between 10–20 years before needing to be replaced.

-• Engineering Excellence — Forge & Flame products are built to meticulous standards.
+- Engineering Excellence — Forge & Flame products are built to meticulous standards.
 The exclusive features on Harman and Quadra-Fire stoves and inserts are designed for quick and easy maintenance, durability and optimal heat output.

-Where Can I Buy a Pellet Burning Stove?
+Where Can I Buy a Pellet Stove?

 If you’ve been convinced by the convenience and cost-saving features of pellet fuel, then you’re in the right place.

 Forge & Flame pellet stoves and inserts are the perfect blend of performance and engineering excellence.
-As the leading manufacturer of premium pellet stoves and inserts, we are confident that our energy-efficient, exclusive products can provide you the supplemental heating you need while saving money and energy.
+As the leading manufacturer of premium pellet stoves and inserts, we are confident that our energy-efficient, exclusive products can provide you the supplemental heat you need while saving money and energy.

 Follow the link to find a Forge & Flame pellet stove dealer near you.